 Our online courses are just as interactive as any face-to-face training.
 They are specially designed so you get more engagement in ways that are not possible when everyone is in the same room together.
 Online courses are a great way to keep colleagues connected and inspired.

 Since Fast Track Impact launched in 2013, it has become the most widely used resource to train researchers in impact in the world, having been used by over 200 institutions in 55 countries to date.
-We have regularly trained researchers in every Russell Group University and the majority of other research-active institutions.
+We have regularly trained researchers in every Russell Group University and the majority of other research-active institutions in the UK.

 In this course, you will discover how you can transform your working environment and create a culture you can belong in.
 Whether you seek ideas that will change the world or you just want to reclaim a place in which you can think deeply, this course invites you to overcome what is preventing you doing the best work of your career.
 You will be able to discuss practical ideas and creative ways of thinking to re-motivate and inspire you, building on what works and adapting what doesn't, to create your own culture with your closest colleagues.